luangjokaj/wordpressify/README.md

 //--------------------------------------------------------------------------------------------------
 ```

-As you can notice from the code below we have 2 different sets of plugins.
-One for the development environment (pluginsDev) and one for the production task (pluginsProd).
+The code above shows that we have two different sets of PostCSS plugins - one for the development environment (pluginsDev) and one for the production task (pluginsProd).

-**WRITING STYLES**
+**WRITING CSS**

-The starting point for styles is the file:
+The starting point for CSS is the file:

 ```
 src/styles/styles.css